You've probably heard about all sorts of project management certifications and wonder whether it's worth having one. It depends:

 It's like writing a 30-page document on how to make a peanut butter sandwich.
 I would be very much in favor of a rewrite of the book (PMBOK), and consolidate and streamline the information into a more coherent framework. - Dave Schroeder

 For instance, to make sure a project adheres to PMBOK/Scrum, a project manager has to create documentation for the sake of documentation.
-Teams then start looking at requirements as a paper drills so they can check the project off as “complying.”
+Teams then start looking at requirements as paper drills, so they can check the project off as “complying.”

 What happens in most cases, instead of creating a new risk management plan, the team finds a previous project plan, change the name, and put it in the archive.
 Same with other documents.
 The problem is, most of the documentation will never be used, it costs a lot to make, and delay the project.